ziadkhaleed/Embedded-C-tasks/README.md

-## WELCOME TO ZIAD KHALED CODE WORLD
+## WELCOME

-// This is an account for embedded C lang codes ,
+// This is an account for some C language codes , tasks for embedded diploma,
                                      and disclaimer from any responsibilty about copyrights :)